 She recently published her first book Making Paper Cranes: Towards an Asian American Feminist Theology.
 Zealous about God and church, parenting and spirituality, and social justice (race issues, immigration, and poverty) she often has plenty to write about at First Day Walking.

 Nish is a dreamer, schemer, believer, trouble-maker, and rabble-rouser.
-She’s the founder of A Deeper Story Media and her passion is to connect people and build bridges across ideologies for the sake of mutual understanding and advancing God’s Kingdom here, today.
-As a fierce advocate for social, global and political good, she has traveled to and written from Bolivia for World Vision and she is a compassionate activist on issues of poverty, women’s rights, and orphan care.
-She’s in the middle of writing her first book, and the process just might kill her dead.
-Nish lives with her husband, son, baby daughter, and two dogs in Salt Lake City, Utah.
+She’s the founder of the Deeper Story network and her passion is to connect people and build bridges across ideologies for the sake of mutual understanding and advancing God’s Kingdom here, today.
+As a fierce advocate for social, global and political good, she has traveled to and written from Bolivia for World Vision and she is an activist on issues of poverty, equal rights, and orphan care.
+Her first book, Speak: How Your Story Can Change the World will be published by Zondervan and released in March of 2014.
+She lives with her husband, son, baby daughter, and two dogs in Salt Lake City, Utah.

 Preston Yancey is a PhD candidate in Divinity at at the University of St. Andrews in Scotland.
 His first book, a spiritual memoir of God’s silence, Tables in the Wilderness (Zondervan, 2014), is being written now.
 He runs on a diet of caffeine and God’s grace.